joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/12/20/us/politics/trump-replace-officials.html

 **French Court Convicts 8 People Tied to Events That Led to Teacher’s Killing**\
-`Samuel Paty, a teacher, was beheaded in 2020 by an Islamist extremist after showing caricatures of the Prophet Muhammad to his students to illustrate free speech.`\
+`Samuel Paty was beheaded in 2020 by an Islamist extremist after showing caricatures of the Prophet Muhammad to his students to illustrate free speech.`\
 https://nytimes.com/2024/12/20/world/europe/france-paty-beheading.html

 **Russia’s Abrupt Setback in Syria Creates Headaches for Putin**\